Macroom Oatmeal: Production method

 Macroom oatmeal is stone-ground, then kiln-toasted.

 Reception

-Saveur Magazine called it "different from anyone else's in Ireland, full of flavor when simply cooked and immensely satisfying in its grainy texture."
+Saveur called it "different from anyone else's in Ireland, full of flavor when simply cooked and immensely satisfying in its grainy texture."
 Food writer John Thorne said it "may well be the best oatmeal I've ever eaten."
 Fodor's Ireland mentions Macroom Oatmeal.
 Darina Allen of Ballymaloe House, where Macroom Oatmeal is served for breakfast, said that Macroom Oatmeal has "a cult following both at home and abroad."
 James Beard 2010 Cookbook of the Year The Country Cooking of Ireland says "(t)he best oatmeal for Stirabout...is Macroom, milled by Donal Creedon in the town of that name in County Cork."